gravity-ui/nodekit/docs/app-error.md

 throw AppError.wrap(error, {code: 'ERR.REQUEST_DENIED'});
 ```

 When wrapping axios error, AppError extracts request url, response status and also request id and trace id (if present) from the axios error instance and places them into "debug" field.
-In the future we'll allow extending this logic in plugins 1to understand more types of special libary errors.
+In the future we'll allow extending this logic in plugins to understand more types of special libary errors.